General-Relativistic Hydrodynamics Simulation of a Neutron Star - Sub-Solar-Mass Black Hole Merger: Observable Signatures

 There is a noticeable amount of dephasing before and after the alignment window, beyond the limits of the estimated numerical uncertainty.
-Within the alignment window, the dephasing oscillates in and out of the dark gray band, which can be attributed to the eccentricity of our system.
+Within the alignment window, the dephasing oscillates in and out of the $\Delta(\mathrm{NSbh_{R3}} - \mathrm{NSbh_{R3}^{L11}})$ bands, which can be attributed to the eccentricity of our system.
 There is a considerable amount of dephasing $|\Delta \phi|$ starting at $u \sim 11 \,\, \text{ms}$ (which can also be seen in the top panel as \imrphenomdnrtidal\ dephase from NSbh) in the phases from the resolution error $\Delta(\mathrm{NSbh_{R3}} - \mathrm{NSbh_{R2}})$ which increases as we approach the merger time up to $|\Delta\phi| \sim \mathcal{O}(10 \mathrm{rad})$.
 This relatively large dephasing before and after the alignment window still persists despite numerous attempts to change the size of the window or its location entirely.
-This implies that more accurate models are needed to describe a system consisting of a NS and a SSM BH by properly taking into account the contribution of the tidal effects into the GW phase and the merger frequency.
+For example, using a narrower hybridization window covering one GW cycle and starting at $u\approx 0$, we observe the dephasing even inside this window, and it still exceeds the tolerance regions computed between the two levels in the simulation.
+This implies that more accurate models are needed to describe a system consisting of an NS and an SSM BH by properly taking into account the contribution of the tidal effects into the GW phase and the merger frequency.

 For completion, we also do the same analysis for the simulation with level $L=11$ ($\mathrm{NSbh_{R3}^{L11}}$), and the results are shown in Appendix~\ref{app:l11runs}.
 Interestingly, the $L=11$ NR waveform is shorter than the $L=12$ waveform, making the merger time similar to the one for \imrphenomdnrtidal.
 We also note that in this case, all the phase differences fall within the dark gray resolution error $\Delta(\mathrm{NSbh_{R3}} - \mathrm{NSbh_{R2}})$.
-Note, however, that the error here between the resolutions is larger than that of $L = 12$, and is around twice in value near the merger.
+However, the error between the resolutions is larger than that of $L = 12$, and is around twice in value near the merger.